 Once a placement has been arranged, be it through personal contacts or through the school, the next stage is to complete the Own Find Form (OFF).
 This provides the school with full details of the placement.
-The OFF has to be completed fully on-line via www.hasmonean.co.uk.
+The OFF has to be completed fully on-line via https://docs.google.com/forms/d/e/1FAlpQLSe2uVHWDUE71do27ykF9vp\kC5tdhfFSsHy5aFbyfAEJK Mm-w/viewform

 Since Work Experience is a school approved activity in school time, the school is responsible for the safety of the students.
 It is imperative that the school receives the forms promptly so that the Work Experience Co-ordinator can approve each and every placement for safety and insurance purposes.
 This is required by law.
 If a placement is not considered to be suitable, the student will have to re-organise their Work Experience.
+It may be possible for parents / guardians to sign a waiver in cases where the employer does not have the required indemnity insurance - this will be reviewed on a case by case basis.